-Best Ethernet Switches of 2019 - Switches for Home Use, Small Networks
+Best Ethernet Switches - Switches for Home Use, Small Networks

 An Ethernet switch can be an inexpensive and easy way to expand your network in your home or small business.
 We spent 25 hours researching Ethernet switches to find the best options for different situations.
 Because of its stellar features, Gigabit speeds, energy efficiency and ease of use, we chose the D-Link DGS-1008G as the best overall Ethernet switch.
 Its plug-and-play design makes it a great option for most people.
 We also recommend the TP Link TL-SG1005D as an excellent budget option and the Netgear ProSAFE GS208 as the most versatile option.

 The D-Link DGS-1008G requires little setup, making it an excellent choice for most consumers.
 It combines ease of use with features that make it smarter than the average unmanaged network switch.

 The TP Link TL-SG1005D is the best budget Ethernet switch because of its affordability and performance.
 It provides Gigabit speeds, plug-and-play setup and energy efficiency.

 Netgear ProSAFE GS208